vlatan/video-store/README.md

 [https://factualdocs.com](https://factualdocs.com)

 This web app is made using Golang, HTML, CSS, JavaScript, PostgreSQL and Redis.
-It is basically a documentary library that automatically fetches and posts videos (documentaries) from predetermined sources (YouTube playlists) therefore it heavily utilizes the [YouTube API](https://developers.google.com/youtube/v3/docs).
+It is basically a video library that automatically fetches and posts videos from predetermined sources (YouTube playlists) therefore it heavily utilizes the [YouTube API](https://developers.google.com/youtube/v3/docs).

 It validates the videos against multiple criteria such as: